Einhornhool/100-days-of-code/r1-log.md

 ### R1D37
 Finfished the text-editor turorial on learnenough.com Tomorrow I'm going to get to work on the freeCodeCamp course again.

+### R1D38
+Started working on weather app.
+I managed to get geolocations but had problems to get the weather API.